 11 causes of oral and oropharyngeal cancer — some may surprise you

-Approximately 53,000 people will be diagnosed oral and oropharyngeal (mouth and throat) cancer this year.1 Mouth and throat cancers have several known high-risk factors – some of which you can control and some you can’t control.
+Approximately 53,000 people were diagnosed with oral and oropharyngeal (mouth and throat) cancer last year.1 Mouth and throat cancers have several known high-risk factors – some of which you can control and some you can’t control.
 Knowing these risk factors is key to spotting and treating these cancers early.

 Where oral cancer occurs

 - Tissue covering the hard palate (the bony roof of the mouth)

 - Back one-third of the tongue